KennethChewx/kennethchewx.github.io/_posts/2019-07-04-Colors-4-You.md

 ## Results

-Unfortunately, after training the above model on 1000 epochs, the output did not turn out well.
-In retrospect, I overdid on the batch normalization.
+Unfortunately, after training the above model on 500 epochs, the output did not turn out well with colors like green or blue overtaking the whole picture.
+In retrospect, even with Colored-Multiscale SSIM, the output turned out to be more grainy than usual.
 However, this gave me a reason to pursue other forms of models for my coloring problem and thus I encountered DcGANs.

 ## Deep Convolutional Generative Adversarial Network (DcGAN)
 ----